-In 1981, Ian Murphy, also known as "Captain Zap", became the first hacker to be convicted of hacking.
-He hacked into the AT&T computer network and modified the billing rates system, changing the internal clocks so that cheaper late-night rates were billed to customers during mid-day hours.
+In 1981, Ian Murphy, also known as "Captain Zap," became the first hacker to be convicted of hacking.
+He hacked into the AT&T computer network and modified the billing rates system, changing the internal clocks so that cheaper evening rates were billed to customers during midday hours.

 Why do people hack?

 Are all hackers bad?

 No. Movies, books, and the media often promote the stereotype of hackers as malicious, antisocial, anti-establishment programmers.
 In reality, most hackers are curious about how computers, hardware, networks, or programs work.
 When they hack, they are experimenting, innovating, learning, and developing new technologies.
 To distinguish between "good" and "bad" hackers, malicious hackers are called "black hats."
-Honest, well-meaning hackers are referred to as "White hats."
+Honest hackers with good intentions are referred to as "White hats."

 3. Hackers is a cult favorite movie first released on September 15, 1995, starring Angelina Jolie, Johnny Lee Miller, and Matthew Lillard.